Get insider access

 Compared To Other Headphones

-The Beats Powerbeats Pro are great sports headphones that set themselves apart by their very stylish design, good audio reproduction, and great battery life.
-Although there aren't many ear hook headphones out on the market, they have a more comfortable fit than the similarly designed JBL Endurance Peak 3 True Wireless and are stable enough for tough workouts or runs in the park.
-Unfortunately, they don't create a very good air-tight seal and won't isolate against ambient noise well.
+The Beats Powerbeats Pro are great sports headphones that set themselves apart by their neutral audio reproduction, great battery life, and very stable ear hook design.
+They have a more comfortable fit than the similarly designed JBL Endurance Peak 3 True Wireless and are stable enough for tough workouts or runs in the park.
+Unfortunately, they don't create a very tight seal and can't passively isolate against much ambient noise.

 See our suggestions for the best true wireless earbuds, the best Bluetooth earbuds, and the best wireless headphones for working out.